 Article 5: Procedures

 Section 1.
-Meetings: The Senate shall have one regular meeting each month during the months of August through June, except December, as scheduled by the Rules Committee.
+Meetings: The Senate shall have one regular meeting each month during the months of September through May, except December, as scheduled by the Rules Committee.
 These regular meetings should be scheduled a year in advance and must be scheduled at least 30 days in advance.
 Special meetings may be called by the chair of the Senate at the request of the Steering Committee or the Rules Committee.
 A special meeting shall be called by the chair within seven days after receiving a petition signed by at least 40 percent of the members of the Senate.
 Notice listing the agenda shall be sent by the chair or secretary at least 48 hours before each meeting.

+Justification

+Would allow an August meeting to serve as an orientation for new Senators only

+June meeting failed to achieve a quorum in 2018 – it is difficult to have the necessary votes to conduct business at this meeting due to low attendance